Pass the Pepto Please

 It wasn’t quite the best of boards nor the worst of them, either.
 But it was a lesson in contrasts.
 In the space of an hour, I got to shore up a newly minted board president struggling with a board that hadn’t yet listened to reason and also field the questions of a board that, once a table of bobble-heads, had morphed into a take charge board.
 God, I love my job!
 Chapter I:

-a thoughtful, Read more
+the lone member of a search Read more

 Viability at any age